-New Student Services and Art Center, C104, 925-6208 Monday-Wednesday 8:00 am-8:00 pm adult student are available.
+New Student Services and Art Center, C104, 847.925.6208 E-mail: newstudent@harper.cc.il.us

-Thursday-Friday 8:00 am-4:30 pm

-The Center for New Students and Orientation assists prospective and new students with information and counseling concerning application procedures, courses and programs of study, support services, student activities and adjustment to college.
-This center also coordinates New Student

-Orientation programs each semester.

-Sessions designed specifically for the older
+Monday-Wednesday 8:00 am-8:00 pm Thursday-Friday 8:00 am-4:30 pm The Center for New Students and Orientation assists prospective and new students with information and counseling concerning application procedures, courses and programs of study, support services, student activities and adjustment to college.
+This center also coordinates New Student Orientation programs each semester.
+Sessions designed specifically for the older adult student are available.